FTC Consumer Alert

 Below are some typical financial frauds and scams and suggestion on how to protect yourself and your money.
 They are grouped into three categories:

-- Fraud on the Phone
+- Fraud on the Phone/Text

 - Fraud at the Door